- What is Lipedema?

 - Patients with varicose veins greater than 4.0mm in the treatment area, or with significant underlying venous reflux, should be treated before having lymph sparing liposuction.

-Reasons why your Insurance provider usually do not pay for liposuction
+Reasons why your insurance provider usually does not pay for liposuction:

 - Lipedema does not have its own ICD-10 diagnosis code

 - Research for lymph sparing liposuction for lipedema has been performed outside of the US, which is not recognized by most insurance companies

 - Insurance companies are not convinced liposuction is an effective treatment for lipedema – considered experimental.

 - The Liposuction Procedure is considered cosmetic and therefore an exclusion on the policy.

 Procedure is not a covered benefit for any reason – administrative exclusion.

 Very long process of rejection and appeals that requires diligence and dedication: